victorgomez09/vira/docs/LIFESPAN_GUIDE.md

-# Vira Lifespan Events Guide
+# virapi Lifespan Events Guide

-Vira supports ASGI lifespan events for managing application startup and shutdown tasks, similar to FastAPI.
+virapi supports ASGI lifespan events for managing application startup and shutdown tasks, similar to FastAPI.
 This allows you to run initialization code when your application starts and cleanup code when it shuts down.

 ## Overview